What is this diet?

 - Even if the person could afford the high cost, there was a barrier.
-The fact that you need to get 23 injections was a serious barrier to a lot of people.
-And if there is a lot of weight to lose, you need 40 injections!!!
+The fact that you needed to get 23 injections was a serious barrier to a lot of people.
+And if there is a lot of weight to lose, you needed 40 injections!!!

 The Big Change